shawnLeeZX/beamer_skeleton/README.md

-This repository is used for maintaining the exploration made to get to know functionality of LaTeX, Beamer and a number of related packages.
+This repository is the template I used to write LaTeX and Beamer.
+It also serves to maintain the exploration made to get to know functionality of LaTeX, Beamer and a number of related packages.
 Contents are described in respective sections.

 ### An Example on How to Make Dark Color Theme for Beamer